Internship Training Manual

 J. Clinical Concentrations

-After a thorough orientation to all three concentrations, interns will submit a ranked list of the three options.
+After a thorough orientation to all ten concentrations, interns will submit a ranked list of their top three options.
 The training committee will then appoint each intern to one of the concentrations.
 Concentrations are supervised conjointly by specialized staff in the area of concentration and by intern’s primary HSPP supervisor.
 These concentrations are meant to offer the interns an opportunity to perform in the role of adjunct service provider to the overall CAPS mission.
 Previous interns have commented that being able to speak of such experiences, regardless of their assigned concentration, has prepared them for interviewing at counseling centers with similar adjunct services.

 K. Seminar Series